chadkraus87/EmployeeTracker/README.md

 The NPM Inquirer.js package is required to run this application.
 To install the package, please visit [NPM Inquirer.js documentation](https://www.npmjs.com/package/inquirer).

 The Node MySQL 2 package is required to run this application.
 To install the package, please vist [Node MySQL 2 Documentation](https://www.npmjs.com/package/mysql2).

+The DotENV package is not requried, but suggested to run this application.
+To install the package, please visit [DotENV Package Documentation](https://www.npmjs.com/package/dotenv)

 ## Usage